UgDevOfc/ug-bodycam/README.md

 		UgDev Discord Server (Support Server): &nbsp; <a href="https://discord.gg/9Tp8Mx5Kct" target="_blank"><img src="https://discord.com/api/guilds/1169508725996929085/widget.png?style=shield"></img></a>
 	</h4>
 	<p align="center">
-		<b>ug-dispatch</b> is a script that implements a <b>Dispatch System</b> for your officers or public servants.
-With this, they can receive calls from citizens, use codes between agencies and more.
+		<b>ug-bodycam</b> is an advanced <b>Bodycam System</b> that implements a camera to all your law enforcement officers or public servants.
+With this, you can access to their camera videos and more.
 	</p>
   <p align="center">
 		<b>⚠️ This script has escrow enabled and it's not open-source.
 If you want it, you can purchase it by clicking <a href="https://ugdev.tebex.io/" target="_blank">here</a>. ⚠️</b>